 This paper aims to address this gap by systematically investigating the transferability and effectiveness of patch-based attacks across QNNs with different architectures and bitwidths.
 Through a series of experiments, we examine factors that may contribute to the resilience of patch-based attacks in quantized settings, including quantization shift, gradient alignment, spatial sensitivity, and feature retention.

-\textbf{Our contributions can be summarized as follows:} \begin{itemize} \item We systematically evaluate how patch-based attacks affect feature representations across different quantization levels.
+\textbf{Our contributions can be summarized as follows:} \begin{itemize} \item We systematically evaluate how patch-based attacks affect feature representations at different quantization levels.
 Our findings reveal that quantization fails to effectively disrupt the adversarial signal of patches, as their high-visibility features persist across bit widths.
 This persistence underscores a critical vulnerability in QNNs. \item Our experiments demonstrate that patch-based adversarial attacks achieve remarkable transferability across a variety of quantization bit widths and neural network architectures.
 This highlights the cross-model and cross-quantization robustness of patch attacks, presenting a significant security concern for QNN deployments. \item Through a comparative analysis of gradient alignment for patch-based versus pixel-level attacks, we show that patches retain stronger gradient alignment across bit widths.
 This robustness allows patches to maintain their adversarial effect despite quantization-induced gradient shifts, unlike pixel-level attacks, which degrade significantly under similar conditions. \item We investigate the spatial sensitivity of patch attacks by testing shifted patch placements across different locations and quantization levels.
-Our results reveal that even significant spatial adjustments retain high attack success rates, indicating that patch attacks exploit localized features that are inherently resilient to spatial shifts. \item Based on our findings, we propose key strategies to enhance the robustness of QNNs against patch-based adversarial attacks. \end{itemize}
+Our results reveal that even significant spatial adjustments retain high attack success rates, indicating that patch attacks exploit localized features that are inherently resilient to spatial shifts. \item Based on our findings, we discuss key strategies to enhance the robustness of QNNs against patch-based adversarial attacks and propose Quantization-Aware Defense Training (QADT), a defense to increase QNN resilience to patch-based attacks. \end{itemize}